 Chief Executive Officer

-Bachelor of Arts (Honours), Master of Development Studies
+Bachelor of Arts (Honours), Master of Women’s Studies (Gender and Development)

-Bettina has been the CEO of International Women’ Development Agency since 2017.
-Joining IWDA in 2012, Bettina quickly became known as a leader who could span a breadth of disciplines and initially led the transformation of the organisation’s brand identity, significantly improved the media profile and designed and implemented a five year communications strategy.
+Bettina has been the CEO of International Women’ Development Agency since late 2017.
+Joining IWDA in 2012 as IWDA’s Director of Communications and Fundraising, led the transformation of the organisation’s brand identity, significantly improved the media profile and designed and implemented a five year communications strategy.
 Under her leadership, IWDA was awarded two Fundraising Institute of Australia awards, and ran the organisation’s most successful fundraising appeal to date.
 Over 28,000 new supporters joined IWDA under Bettina’s leadership during this time.
 Most recently, in her role as Director, Individual Deprivation Measure (IDM) program, which is a partnership between the Australian National University (ANU), the International Women’s Development Agency and the Australian Government, through the Department of Foreign Affairs and Trade (DFAT).
 Working closely with the ANU, Bettina and the IWDA IDM team tested a world-first, gender-sensitive and multidimensional measure of poverty.
 Bettina’s role included representing the IDM at global events, driving the communications strategy, forming international networks, and managing it’s implementation in several new countries.
 Before joining IWDA, Bettina held a number of executive roles with Oxfam Great Britain, working across a team of 5000 staff in 90+ countries and she has also worked with UNHCR in Canberra.